 - have a sense of independence and therefore feel they can control and manipulate situations;

 - can see that there are two sides to the story, which may mean they refuse to take sides; and

 - may have behavioural issues because of inconsistent parenting between households.

 HOW TO PROTECT CHILDREN FROM THE IMPACT?

-There is no question that separation is a hugely emotional and challenging time for parents as well as children; particularly if parents end on bad terms.
+There is no question that separation is a hugely emotional and challenging time for parents as well as children.
+This is particularly the case if parents separate on bad terms.

 Parents must try to put their children’s needs first, and as soon as possible decide on important issues for their children relating to:

 - Decisions such as schooling, health and/or religion;

 - Living arrangements;